c4pt00/lightning-bitnet/doc/getting-started/getting-started/configuration.md

 - **force-feerates**==_VALUES_

   Networks like regtest and testnet have unreliable fee estimates: we usually treat them as the minimum (253 sats/kw) if we can't get them.
   This allows override of one or more of our standard feerates (see [`lightning-feerates`](ref:lightning-feerates)).
 Up to 5 values, separated by '/' can be provided: if fewer are provided, then the final value is used for the remainder.
-The values are in per-kw (roughly 1/4 of bitcoind's per-kb values), and the order is "opening", "mutual_close", "unilateral_close", "delayed_to_us", "htlc_resolution", and "penalty".
+The values are in per-kw (roughly 1/4 of bitnetd's per-kb values), and the order is "opening", "mutual_close", "unilateral_close", "delayed_to_us", "htlc_resolution", and "penalty".

   You would usually put this option in the per-chain config file, to avoid setting it on Bitcoin mainnet!  e.g. `~rusty/.lightning/regtest/config`.